To promote inclusivity in sport for all, especially US athletes with intellectual disability.

 Dreams Come True

 Michael Murray was the first American with intellectual impairment to earn a spot on the U.S. Paralympic team and compete at the London 2012 Paralympics.
-We look forward to more of our athletes qualifying for the 2016 Paralympic Games, including medal contender and high school running phenom Michael Brannigan.
+In 2016 five athletes were selected to compete at the Rio 2016 Games representing each of the three Paralympic Sports open to athletes with intellectual disability, two winning the US it’s first ever medals (both Gold) in the new class.
+We look forward to more of our athletes qualifying for future Paralympic Games.

 Nine Sports and Growing

-Athletes Without Limits currently promotes athletes in: Athletics (Track & Field), Basketball (new in 2015), Cycling, Rowing, Skiing (under development), Swimming, Table tennis, Taeikwondo (new in 2015) and Tennis.
+Athletes Without Limits currently promotes athletes in: Athletics (Track & Field), Basketball, Cycling, Equestrian, Rowing, Skiing (under development), Swimming, Table Tennis, Taeikwondo and Tennis.
 We also have athletes competing in mainstream Triathlon.

 Additionally, we actively advocate and educate and stood in strong support of the 2009 international vote to re-include athletes with intellectual disability in Paralympic competition.
 Our advocacy work also involves working with event promoters to include a class for athletes with intellectual disability (similar to an age or gender breakdown for award purposes) at mainstream sporting events so that athletes are not always in isolated/segregated events.